 Visiting Mujib Nature Reserve in Jordan

-f course, we realize that many people visit Jordan in order to see and enjoy the country’s many historical monuments, such as the indescribable Lost City of Petra.
-For this reason, you won’t find the Mujib Nature Reserve featured in many of our Jordan tour packages or our breathtaking Egypt and Jordan tours.
+Of course, we realize that many people visit Jordan in order to see and enjoy the country’s many historical monuments, such as the indescribable Lost City of Petra.
+For this reason, you won’t find the Mujib Nature Reserve featured in many of our breathtaking Egypt and Jordan tours.

 If on the other hand, you would like to see and experience some of the country’s unspoiled natural beauty, then you would be hard-pressed to find a more spectacular site than the Mujib Nature Reserve.